 While laws were introduced guaranteeing various rights for women in the 1960s and 1970s, these were for the most part rarely applied outside of the middle and upper classes.
 As a result, most women did not experience these changes, restricted as they were to the private sphere.
 After 1979, however, this all changed.

 Revolution created the conditions of Iranian women’s entrance into the public sphere under the model of oppositional Islamic femininity.
 Because of the popular nature of the Revolution and the Islamic nature of the State that followed, traditional cultural and social barriers to women’s participation were rapidly dismantled and their presence became both legitimate and normal.
 The interpretations of Islam championed by the Revolution gave religious legitimization to women’s active involvement in politics, education, work, and the public sphere more broadly.
 As a result, traditional patriarchal opposition to women’s involvement in public life, previously expressed through an Islamic idiom in opposition to the secular government, became more difficult to justify following the Revolution.
-In other words, if Imam Khomeini says that young women have a divine right to go to university, who are her parents to forbid it?
+In other words, if Ayatollah Khomeini says that young women have a divine right to go to university, who are her parents to forbid it?

 Families, meanwhile, could not quite oppose these activities, given their religious sanction.
 But this entrance, of course, destabilized the clear-cut lines of who participates and for what purpose, and women’s active participation in the Revolution and the Iran-Iraq War led to a wider transformation of their roles in society.

 Veiled Employment examines the gendered effects of economic development in Iran since 1979.
 The book works from within an analytical framework that does not merely focus on Islamism as a political ideology but instead examines structural economic shifts more broadly.